regulondbunam/regulondb-docs/00_about_policies/helpdesk-protocol.md

 # User Support Protocol - RegulonDB Helpdesk

 ## 1. Objective
-Establish the procedure for handling and following up on questions, doubts, or technical issues sent to the official RegulonDB support email: **regulondb@ccg.unam.mx**.
+To establish the procedure for handling and following up on questions, doubts, suggestions, or technical issues sent to the official RegulonDB support email: **regulondb@ccg.unam.mx**.

 ## 2. Scope
-This protocol applies to all members of the RegulonDB team involved in user support: curators, technical staff, and the software project lead.
+This protocol applies to all members of the RegulonDB team involved in user support: curators, technical staff, and the software project leader.

 ## 3. Support Channel
 - Email address: **regulondb@ccg.unam.mx**